ardernt-spider/lander/assets/README.md

 - `lander.png` - Lander sprite image
 - `icon.ico` - Application icon

-## Placeholder Files

-⚠️ **IMPORTANT**: The `crash.wav`, `thrust.wav`, and `landing.wav` files are currently placeholders containing text.
-You **MUST** replace them with actual audio files for the sound effects to work properly.

-To create proper sound effects:

-1. Use audio editing software like Audacity (free)
-2. Record or generate sound effects
-3. Export as WAV, OGG, or MP3 format
-4. Replace the placeholder files with your audio files

-The game will work without these files, but the sound effects won't play.

 # Background Music

 To add background music to the Lunar Lander game: